Bundala – the first RAMSAR site

 Terrestrial Habitat with mostly dry Thorny Shrubs

-Once the sun goes down, that's when the Nightjar's come out.
-If your careful, you can see them under your vehicle headlights and take a decent photograph.
+Once the sun goes down, that's when the Nightjars come out.
+If you are careful, you can see them under your vehicle's headlights and take a decent photograph.

 Other Attractions